altugsogutoglu/notes/README.md

-# notes
+# Development

-Overview of tools and libraries for Javascript.
-Feel free to send in new tools/products
+This repo includes:

+## Environment settings and apps i use for development.
+## Handy notes to make development easier